serverless/components/README.md

 const { Component } = require('@serverless/core')

 class MyComponent extends Component {
+  async default(inputs = {}) {
+    return {}
-  async default(inputs = {}) { return {} } // The default functionality to run/provision/update your Component
+  } // The default functionality to run/provision/update your Component
 }

-module.exports = MyComponent;
+module.exports = MyComponent
 ```

 `default()` is always required.
-It is where the logic resides in order for your Component to *make* something.
+It is where the logic resides in order for your Component to _make_ something.
 Whenever you run the `$ serverless` command, it's always calling the `default()` method.

 You can also any other methods to this class.
 A `remove()` method is often the next logical choice, if you want your Serverless Component to remove the things it creates.

 You can add as many methods as you want.
-This is interesting because it enables you to ship more automation with your Component, than logic that merely *deploys* and *removes* something.
+This is interesting because it enables you to ship more automation with your Component, than logic that merely _deploys_ and _removes_ something.

 It's still early days for Serverless Components, but we are starting to work on Components that ship with their own `test()` function, or their own `logs()` and `metrics()` functions, or `seed()` for establishing initial values in a database Component.
 Overall, there is a lot of opportunity here to deliver outcomes that are loaded with useful automation.

 All methods other than the `default()` method are optional.
 All methods take a single `inputs` object, not individual arguments, and return a single `outputs` object.